owenBeresford/phpunit-skelgen/README.md

 # PHPUnit Skeleton Generator

+# LICENCE:
+The original project shipped under BSD3 clause licence.
+I don't think I am allowed to change that to a different version of licence, so this project is my only BSD licenced software.

 `phpunit-skelgen` is a tool that can generate skeleton test classes from production code classes and vice versa.

 ## Installation